Lunisole/BackstabbingFramework/README.md

 ### Thanks

 To Norbyte for being the goat.
-To Volitio and NellsRello, for their amazing mod respectively MCM and the Community Library, from which I yoinked some code lines.
+To Volitio and NellsRello, for theirs amazing mod MCM and Community Library respectively, from which I yoinked some code lines.
 Also to Aahz, Focus, Muffin, Simosas, Satan and Mithras for helping me with the scripting.
-Also thanks to JuuM, for being MuuJ, and to Sensha (the actual goat) cause she's good at maths and gave me the inspiration for this mod.
+To JuuM, for being MuuJ, and to Sensha (the actual goat) cause french, get owned.